 Consistent Prescribing Practices

-Consistent use of abbreviations and prescribing practices in writing medication orders is being stressed at all UPMC hospitals and facilities.
-In fact, UPMC now forbids the use of specific abbreviations in all handwritten medication orders.
-For example:
+Consistent use of abbreviations and prescribing practices in writing orders is stressed at all UPMC hospitals and facilities, and UPMC forbids the use of specific abbreviations in handwritten medication orders.

 Expanding the Role of the Pharmacist

 UPMC is redefining the role of the pharmacist in its hospitals by moving pharmacists onto patient floors where they work directly with clinicians.
 Decentralizing the pharmacy allows pharmacists to fill orders right on the patient floor, reducing delivery times and quickly replacing missed dosages.

 Pharmacists work with other members of the patient care team to suggest effective medications, preferred routes of administration, and alternative drug therapies that may pose fewer side effects.
 The decentralized approach also permits pharmacists to work directly with patients, meet with them prior to discharge, and discuss proper self-administration of medications.